Monday, April 30, 2018

 Wednesday - Pizza and salad

-Thursday - Baked Shells (from freezer), peas, garlic toast
+Thursday - (freezer) Baked Shells, peas, garlic toast

 Friday - Buttermilk Herb Chicken, mashed potatoes, green beans